Setting Up Your Environment page

 This course requires Node.js version 18 or 20 (we suggest using the long-term support release of version 20).

-Download the Node.js installer for your operating system.
+The simplest approach is to download the Node.js installer for your operating system.
 Any installation of Node.js will also include npm.

 During the installation process you may be prompted to make selections or install prerequisites, use the default selections and proceed with the installation.